Tornado Watch Vs

 When meteorologists at the NWS’s Storm Prediction Center (SPC) look at the model data, they’re essentially reading the sky’s blueprint.
 If the atmosphere is set up for instability, lift, and wind shear—all the ingredients for supercells—they’ll issue a watch.
 These are often issued in the morning or early afternoon, giving people time to adjust their plans.

-Here's one way to look at it: if you live in Oklahoma or Kansas, you probably see tornado watches routinely during spring and early summer.
+To give you an idea, if you live in Oklahoma or Kansas, you probably see tornado watches routinely during spring and early summer.
 That’s because those regions sit in “Tornado Alley,” where the geography and weather patterns create perfect storm conditions.

 During a watch, your best move is to stay informed.
 Keep your radio on, monitor weather apps, and avoid going outside unless absolutely necessary.
 If you hear thunder, start heading indoors—